 Abdominoplasty and Liposuction

-While an abdominoplasty surgery can remove the excess skin around the abdomen, patients that also require the removal of excess fat may need to combine the abdominoplasty with a liposuction procedure.
-Liposuction (suction-assisted lipectomy) is a surgery that suctions out significant amounts of excess fat that are resistant to diet and exercise.
-When performing a liposuction, a surgeon makes a small incision through which a suction tube is inserted into the area being treated.
+While a tummy tuck can remove the excess skin around the abdomen, patients that also require the removal of excess fat may need to combine the abdominoplasty with a liposuction procedure.
+Liposuction (suction-assisted lipectomy) is a cosmetic procedure that suctions out significant amounts of excess fat that are resistant to diet and exercise.
+When performing liposuction, a surgeon makes a small incision through which a suction tube is inserted into the area being treated.

 Who is a good candidate for a tummy tuck?

-Our surgeons will perform a thorough assessment before determining your suitability for a tummy tuck procedure in London.
-In general, most adults that wish to flatten and contour their abdomen are good candidates for a tummy tuck surgery.
-However, in order to maintain results, patients should wait until they reach their desired weight for tummy tuck, are at a healthy BMI, and women should wait until after their last pregnancy.
+We perform a thorough assessment before determining your suitability for an abdominoplasty.
+In general, most adults that wish to flatten and contour their abdomen are good candidates for a tummy tuck.
+However, in order to maintain results, patients should wait until they reach their desired weight, and women should wait until after their last pregnancy.

 How long do abdominoplasty results last?

-The results of an abdominoplasty are permanent in that patients won’t regain the skin laxity or excess fat that was surgically removed.
+The results of a tummy tuck are permanent in that patients won’t regain the skin laxity or excess fat that was surgically removed.
 However, patients must avoid further fluctuations in weight through a healthy diet and exercise routine in order to maintain results.
 Furthermore, it’s likely that patients will develop some skin laxity in the area as a result of the natural ageing process.

 What is the difference between abdominoplasty and panniculectomy?

-While both an abdominoplasty and a panniculectomy are surgical procedures that remove excess skin from the abdomen, the former is a more comprehensive procedure.
+While both an abdominoplasty and a panniculectomy are surgical procedures that remove excess skin from the abdomen, the former is more comprehensive.
 A panniculectomy is solely concerned with removing the excess skin that hangs over the lower stomach, whereas a tummy tuck also tightens the full abdomen.

-Furthermore, a panniculectomy is a procedure performed out of medical necessity, as patients can develop rashes and infections within the excess folds of skin.
-In contrast, a tummy tuck is a cosmetic surgery that enhances the patient’s aesthetic appearance by restoring a flatter and contoured abdomen.
+Furthermore, a panniculectomy is performed out of medical necessity, as patients can develop rashes and infections within the excess folds of skin.
+In contrast, a tummy tuck is a cosmetic procedure that enhances the patient’s aesthetic appearance by restoring a flatter and contoured abdomen.

 Is abdominoplasty an outpatient procedure?

-An abdominoplasty is usually an outpatient surgical procedure that can take around 2-5 hours to perform, depending on the type of surgery.
+A tummy tuck is usually outpatient and can take around 2-5 hours to perform, depending on the type of procedure.
 In some cases, patients may be advised, or wish, to stay overnight for one or more days.

 Is tummy tuck worth it?

-Many patients consider tummy tuck to be worth it for both aesthetic and functional reasons.
+A tummy tuck is a popular procedure that many patients consider to be worthwhile for both aesthetic and functional reasons.
 Aesthetically, patients regain a flatter stomach and contoured abdomen.
 Functionally, patients notice an improvement in their physical abilities due to having a stronger core, as well as improvement in their posture and a reduction in other related ailments such as back pain.